 Hiring an attorney does not mean that someone who is accused won’t enter a guilty plea.
 Hiring a lawyer who has worked extensively in the criminal justice system, however, means that every option will be explored and that all possible outcomes will be considered.
 Only after an accused person has all of this information should they even consider entering a plea.

-Our attorneys know the routes through the maze of the criminal justice system, and can analyze any case for technical flaws or possible defenses and tell you whether the prosecutor may be able to prove guilt beyond a reasonable doubt.
+Our criminal defense attorneys know the routes through the maze of the criminal justice system, and can analyze any case for technical flaws or possible defenses and tell you whether the prosecutor may be able to prove guilt beyond a reasonable doubt.
 Our attorneys will make sure you know ALL of the consequences of a plea, beyond what happens while at court.

 We are unique in how we handle criminal matters.
 We spend the time necessary to get to know our clients as individuals, not just numbers on a file.
 We find out what things matter most to our clients, whether that is a need for treatment, the preservation of a job, or minimizing the publicity surrounding a case.
 We advocate strongly for our clients while always keeping in mind that very real person that is being impacted by our strategies and decisions.
 We work hard to establish our reputation with the judiciary, prosecutors, and law enforcement, so our clients reap the benefit of that respect.